Dept. of Genetics

 My primary research interests are computational biology and applied machine learning with a focus on gene regulation.
 Our research focusses on development of statistical and machine learning methods for integrative analysis of diverse functional genomic and genetic data to learn models of gene regulation.
 We have led the analysis efforts of the Encyclopedia of DNA Elements (ENCODE) and The Roadmap Epigenomics Projects with the development of novel methods for

-More recently, we have also been developing methods to
+More recently, we have also been developing

 - Dissecting combinatorial transcription factor co-occupancy within and across cell-types